gregnordin/notes_to_self/Blender/notes-Blender.md

 Try to get `clean_up()` to work, but after an hour it won't so give up and delete everything manually in between runs of the script.

 Success making a camera, light source, single layer with Principled BSDF that renders.

+### Workflow

+- Blender file with all objects and materials deleted but with stub python code to read and execute external python file.
+    - To create blender file, create a new file and save it with some name, `my_file.blend`.
+    - In Blender:
+        - Position mouse over 3D View window.
+        - Type `a`, which selects all objects (the Light, Cube, and Camera).
+        - Type `x` and hit return to delete all objects.
+        - Click the `Scripting` tab to be in the scripting workspace.
+        - At the top of the central window, click `+ New` to create a new text window.
+        - Paste the following python code into the text window:

+                import bpy
+                import os

+                filename = os.path.join(os.path.dirname(bpy.data.filepath), "my_file.py")
+                exec(compile(open(filename).read(), filename, 'exec'))

+    - In VS Code:
+        - Create new python file `my_file.py` in the same directory as `my_file.blend`.
+        - Paste following code into python file:

+                import bpy
+                from math import pi

+                # Add blender file directory to the python path
+                import sys
+                blender_file_path = str(bpy.path.abspath("//"))
+                if blender_file_path not in sys.path:
+                    sys.path.append(blender_file_path)
+                # print()
+                # print(sys.path)

+        - You can now import code from any python modules in the same directory and write code in this file that Blender will execute.
+If you have set up VS Code properly, you will have Blender code completions, which is extremely useful.
+    - To execute external python code in `my_file.py` in Blender:
+        - Click the `Scripting` tab to be in the scripting workspace.
+        - With mouse anywhere in the python text window, type `option p`, which executes the code in the python text window, which in turn executes the external python file.
+- Execute external python file to try something.
+- Do not save blender file.
+Instead, re-open original blender file and try new external python code again.
+It's either that or manually select all objects and materials and delete them before trying modified external python code.
+- To create Camera, Light, and material(s), use info in [Blender 3D — How to create and render a scene in Blender using Python API, by Armindo Cachada | Jun 7, 2021](https://spltech.co.uk/blender-3d%E2%80%8A-%E2%80%8Ahow-to-create-and-render-a-scene-in-blender-using-python-api/).